awslabs/fhir-works-on-aws-deployment/INSTALL.md

 The reason behind multiple stacks is that backup vaults can be deleted only if they are empty, and you can't delete a stack that includes backup vaults if they contain any recovery points.
 With separate stacks it is easier for you to operate.

 These back-ups work by using tags.
-In the [serverless.yaml](./serverless.yaml) you can see ResourceDynamoDBTable has a `backup - daily` & `service - fhir` tag.
+In the [serverless.yaml](./serverless.yaml) you can see ResourceDynamoDBTableV2 has a `backup - daily` & `service - fhir` tag.
 Anything with these tags will be backed-up daily at 5:00 UTC.

 To deploy the stack and start daily backups (outside of the install script):